 - Add all ingredients to a bowl and beat until just combined, do not overmix.

-- Fill the fairy cake cases around 1/2 way with mix, around 1 large tsp in each.
+- Fill the cupcake cases around 1/2 way with mix, around 1 large tsp in each.

 - Bake for 13-15 minutes or until just cooked.
 They will still be soft and gooey due to the chocolate orange melting.